alexgarbarev/EnvInformation/README.md

 ![Add script](/images/AddPhase.png "Optional title")
 4. Drag and drop added script before "Copy Bundle Resources" phase
 5. Write "scripts/EnvInformation.py -w -o Resources" where "scripts" is folder where script located, "Resources" - output folder
-6. Do steps 3 again, but now script phase should be after "Copy Bundle Resources" phase
+6. Do steps 3-5 again, but now script phase should be after "Copy Bundle Resources" phase
 7. Write "scripts/EnvInformation.py -r -o Resources".

 Now you should get something like:
 ![Add script](/images/Result.png "Optional title")

-Thats all.
+That's all.

-"EnvInformation.py -w" will write environment information, "EnvInformation.py -r" will revert back to empty plist, it needed to not commit Enviroment.plist each time it changed.
+"EnvInformation.py -w" will write environment information, "EnvInformation.py -r" will revert back to empty plist, it's needed to not commit Enviroment.plist each time it changed.
-You can add empty Enviroment.plist to Xcode project and use in application to display git or compiler information
+You can add empty Enviroment.plist to Xcode project and use it in application to display git or compiler information.